- Advocacy is a very noble profession which demands knowledge and assertiveness.

 Though private lawyers often have to work at irregular hours unlike those who work at firms, I myself being a private lawyer has a fixed time of work i.e. from nine in the morning to five in the evening.
 I spend these 8 hours either in the court fighting cases or in my cabin, researching on the cases or attending to new files.
 Saturdays and Sundays are holidays though on Saturday I’m busy completing my pending work.
 Also, people visit directly my home to give me new cases or seek advice regarding financial issues.

-What are some of the positives which would encourage someone to consider this career/job?
+What are some of the positives which would encourage someone to consider career/job as an Advocate?